 2. Appoint an Executor

 An executor is someone you trust to manage your estate and oversee the implementation of your wishes as contained in the will.
 However, the executor cannot be a beneficiary.
 But having a will, you can choose and assign the powers of an executor to the person you trust, and have the assurance that your wishes will be honored.
+Book A free 15-minute consultation with our highly experienced wills and estate lawyers in Perth.

 3. Appoint a Guardian for Your Underage Children